yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/write-path.md

   does not exist on followers.
 * Reads data if necessary (for read-modify-write or conditional update operations).
 * Prepares the batch of changes to be written to DocDB.
-This *write batch* is very close to the final set of RocksDB key/value pairs to be written, only lacking the final hybrid timestamp at the end of each key.
+This *write batch* is very close to the final set of RocksDB key-value pairs to be written, only lacking the final hybrid timestamp at the end of each key.

 ## Step 3.
 Raft replication of the write operation